nrodrig4/hello-world/README.md

 # hello-world
 main GitHub Repository
-I am a senior engineering student graduating in May trying to further develop my coding skillsS
+I am a senior engineering student graduating in May trying to further develop my coding skills.